(a) At the request of the insurance carrier, an injured

 who did not request the designated doctor examination;

-(A) - (G) of this paragraph below applicable to the type of examination
+(A) - (G) of this paragraph that applies to the type of examination

-(A) if the requestor seeks an examination on the attainment
+(A) if the requester seeks an examination on the attainment

-of MMI, include the statutory date of maximum medical improvement,
+of MMI, include the statutory date of MMI, if any;

-(B) if the requestor seeks an examination on the impairment
+(B) if the requester seeks an examination on the impairment

 rating of the injured employee, include the date of MMI that has been

-determined to be valid by a final decision of division or court or
+determined to be valid by a final decision of the division or a court

-(C) if the requestor seeks an examination on the extent
+(C) if the requester seeks an examination on the extent

 of the compensable injury, include a description of the accident or